How To Manage Stress

 At this point, you should have an understanding of how to utilize the breathing exercise as well as how to walk yourself through past experiences.

 I understand that reflecting and reliving past experiences is difficult, yet I want to encourage you to consider how vital it is to create self-awareness and grow from your experiences.
 Remember the goal is to lower and eliminate stress.

 The steps below are very similar to those mentioned above.
-The addition, is that you are going to add the stressful experience you mentioned above.
-By doing so, you will be able to practice walking through the exercise and identify the benefits to lowering stress.
+The addition is that you are going to add the stressful experience you mentioned above.
+By doing so, you will be able to practice walking through the exercise and identify the benefits of lowering stress.

 Again, I am going to ask you to invest another four minutes to yourself.
 Please read each of the steps before acting on them.

-Step 3: Inhale through your nose for a duration that last 4 seconds.
+Step 3: Inhale through your nose for a duration that lasts 4 seconds.
 Be sure to count the four seconds to yourself.

-Step 4: Hold in the respiration for a duration that last 4 seconds.
+Step 4: Hold in the respiration for a duration that lasts 4 seconds.
 Be sure to count the four seconds to yourself.

-Step 5: Exhale through your mouth for a duration that last 4 seconds.
+Step 5: Exhale through your mouth for a duration that lasts 4 seconds.
 Be sure to count the four seconds to yourself.